piotrmurach/rack-policy/README.md

 ## Usage

 By default when the Rack application is loaded no cookies will be set(provided no session cookies already exist), and any existing session cookies will be destroyed.
-Throught the request cycle cookies now won't be set until the user has given explicit consent.
+Throughout the request cycle cookies now won't be set until the user has given explicit consent.
 This can be controlled by setting consent token

 ```ruby
 Rack::Policy::CookieLimiter consent_token: 'allow_me'